Fritz Honka: Murders

 In December 1970 Honka, then a night watchman for Shell, committed his first proven murder.
 He strangled Gertraud Bräuer, a 42-year-old hairdresser and occasional sex worker, in his flat.
 Honka said that she would not have sex with him.
 Honka sawed the corpse into pieces that he then wrapped up and hid in various places in the nearby area.
 The body parts were found and identified by Hamburg police, but their investigation did not find the murderer.

 Honka murdered again, four years later, when he strangled the 54-year-old sex worker Anna Beuschel in his flat in August 1974.
 He claimed that she had not been passionate enough when they had sex.

-In December 1974 he killed the 57-year-old Frieda Roblick in the same way and in January 1975 he murdered the 52-year-old sex worker Ruth Schult.
+In December 1974 he killed 57-year-old Frieda Roblick in the same way and in January 1975 he murdered the 52-year-old sex worker Ruth Schult.

-In all three cases Honka cut the corpses into small pieces and hid them in his flat and in the house's attic.
+In all three cases, Honka cut the corpses into small pieces and hid them in his flat and in the house's attic.
 The disappearance of the three women was not reported to the police.
 Complaints of other people living in the house regarding the stench of rotting flesh were disregarded.
 Honka used large numbers of pine-scented perfume blocks in an attempt to mask the odour.